Lennox F.C. (Scotland): History

+The club was still good enough in February 1880 to beat Renton, but before the next season started, many of its players, including James Meikleham, John Kennedy, and captain Robert Lang were playing for Dumbarton, and the club fell away.

 Lennox' final match in the competition came in 1880–81.
 It lost 2–1 to the original Helensburgh club in the first round, but the Scottish FA ordered a replay because of "an irregularity in the appointment of referees".
 Helensburgh won the replayed tie 8–1.
 Lennox did not play in the competition again.
 It entered in 1881–82 but when drawn to play Vale of Leven the club scratched rather than face an inevitable defeat.
 In January 1882 a storm destroyed the Lennox clubhouse and that seems to have been a fatal blow for the club.

 Colours

-The club's colours were black and white, probably in the dominant design of the day, which was hoops.
+The club's colours were originally black and white hoops.
+From 1877 the club's colours were navy and white one-inch hooped jerseys and stockings, with blue knickers.

 Grounds

 The club played at Levengrove Park, whose surface the club maintained in better condition than any other in the region.